 Students withdrawing from the program must issue a dated, written statement to the Program Director of the School of Radiologic Technology describing their intent to withdraw and request a refund.
-Students will receive a pro-rated refund 45 days after the written withdrawal letter is submitted to the program director.
-Refund will be in accordance with the above refund policy.
+Students will receive a

 Books purchased for the School of Radiologic Technology program are considered a student expense and are not considered part of tuition.